uswa504/Unix_Shell/README.txt

 tried to implement signal handler but there are still some issues.
 Handled the signal using signal().
 Now i am trying to implement I/O redirection and wrote 2 functions of them.
 Took help from dreamincode.net in case of I/o redirection. lets hope that it works!!!!!!!!!!
 I/o redirection. used freopen() call to redirect input and output between files.
-Tried to implement process backgrounding functionality ny writing background_process function but there are some errors.
+Tried to implement process backgrounding functionality by writing background_process function but there are some errors. removed some errors but it's still not working.
+Now i am trying pipe functionality and some internal commands